 What this is

 What I've built isn't a curriculum.
 It's an operating system.
+A perspective.

 The foundation